What Happens When A Loved One Dies?

 Your family will need to meet with the funeral director within a day or so after the death to choose a casket (or urn if your loved one is to be cremated), and to decide what arrangements your family will want for your deceased loved one.

 You will also want to meet with Fr.
-Len to plan the funeral liturgy.
+Tony to plan the funeral liturgy.
 In order to help you prepare for that meeting you may want to think about the following as you will be asked about them:

 - Did your loved one (or do you) have any favorite Scripture passages that you would like read at the funeral Mass?